 5th – 16th November 2019

-Annie Zamero paints satirical portraits of contemporary public figures because she is interested in how those with personal power use it, and how they like to be seen by the public.
-She uses satire to uncover aspects of her chosen subjects that they would rather not reveal as part of their public persona, and the results are often contentious by nature.
-Some of the works have been featured in the Evening Standard’s Diary page, which describes Zamero as a ‘controversial artist’.
+Annie Zamero paints satirical portraits of contemporary public figures using satire to uncover aspects of her chosen subjects that they would rather not reveal as part of their public persona, and the results are often contentious by nature.
+Some have been featured in the Evening Standard’s Diary page, which describes Zamero as a ‘controversial artist’.
 She embraces this description, noting that controversy sparks interest and starts a conversation.

 Zamero founded The Magma Group of artists in 2011.
 She has exhibited in London, New York, Liverpool, Paris, Athens and Arizona and has been selected for the Liverpool Biennial (2016 and 2010) and the European Capital of Culture Festival (2008).
 Zamero appears in a number of published books on Stuckism, and in numerous exhibition catalogues with essays by Edward Lucie-Smith, Paul Carey-Kent, Anna McNay and Dr Chris Barlow.